alberto-dellera/alberto-dellera.github.io/_posts/2009-07-23-bind-variables-checker-for-oracle-now-install-free.md

 migration_from_wordpress:
   approved_on: working
 ---
 I've finally managed to implement an install-free version of my utility to check for bind variables usage.
-The new script is named bvc_check.sql and when run, it examines the SQL statements stored in the library cache (through gv$sql) and dumps the ones that would be the same if the literals were replaced by bind variables.
+The new script is named bvc_check.sql and when run, it examines the SQL statements stored in the library cache (through gv\$sql) and dumps the ones that would be the same if the literals were replaced by bind variables.

 An example of the output:
 ```